CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 Attribute bonus: +2 Will

-## Powers
+# Powers
 Powers are organized as Power Sets.
 All characters get the powers from the Inherent Set.

 When creating a new character, select two Power Sets, then select any two powers from those sets that your character meets the requirements for.
 Additionally, you may choose one of the Auxiliary Powers.

-Each time you level up, you gain another power of your choice from one of your Power Sets.
+Each time you level up, you gain two more powers of your choice from your Power Sets.
+You may get another Auxiliary Power at levels 4, 8, and 12.

-### Inherent Powers
+## Inherent Powers
-Basic powers that all characters are capable of.
+Inherent Powers are basic powers that all characters possess.
 - **Strike**
     - **Action Type:** Action
     - **Power Point Cost:** 0